opendistro/for-elasticsearch-docs/docs/sql/index.md

 }
 ```

-Make sure the index in your query is not an index pattern and it doesn't have multiple types.
+Make sure the index in your query is not an index pattern and is not an index pattern and doesn't have multiple types.

-If these workarounds don't work, submit a [Github issue](https://github.com/opendistro-for-elasticsearch/sql/issues).
+If these steps don't work, submit a Github issue [here](https://github.com/opendistro-for-elasticsearch/sql/issues).